eternitywall/blog.eternitywall.com/_posts/2017-12-12-shortest-transaction.md

 ---
 layout: post
-title: Create the shortest transaction
+title: "Create the shortest transaction"
-subtitle: How much a transacion can be squeezed?
+subtitle: "How much a transacion can be squeezed?"
-author: leonardo.comandini
+author: "leonardo.comandini"
 ---